MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD12_LAB_MANUAL.md

 #### Scenario

+To improve the performance of a web application, caching should be used in the web application.
 In this exercise, you will first add a cache tag helper to a view.
-You will then insert data to be cached by the cache tag helper.
-After that you will insert items to a memory cache.
-Finally, you will retrieve items from a memory cache.
+After that you will use the memory cache to store and retrieve items.

 The main tasks for this exercise are as follows: